gkushang/cucumber-html-reporter/README.md

 Select the Theme for HTML report.

-N.B: Hierarchy theme is best suitable if your features are nested withing directories under `features`.
-Each directory will be rendered as a HTML Tab.
-It only supports up to 3-level of nested directory structure.
+N.B: Hierarchy theme is best suitable if your features are organized under features-folder hierarchy.
+Each folder will be rendered as a HTML Tab.
+It supports up to 3-level of nested folder hierarchy structure.

 #### `jsonFile`